pfsense/docs/source/vpn/openvpn/connecting-from-apple-ios-devices-with-openvpn.rst

 The app must have the OpenVPN configuration file and certificates configured outside of the iOS device and then imported to it.
-The most recent version of the :doc:`OpenVPN Client Export Package </vpn/openvpn/using-the-openvpn-client-export-package>` on pfSense may be used to export an Inline Configuration, and then transfer the resulting *.ovpn* file to the target device.
+The most recent version of the
+:doc:`OpenVPN Client Export Package </vpn/openvpn/using-the-openvpn-client-export-package>`
+on the pfSense® router may be used to export an Inline Configuration, and then transfer the resulting *.ovpn* file to the target device.
 Then use iTunes to transfer the files into the app or e-mail it to the device.
 Another option is to use a cloud sync tool, dropbox for example.

 Getting The Configuration Onto the Device
 -----------------------------------------